Changes due to COVID-19

 When does my question have to be received by the Council?

-Your question must be received by the Council at least five clear business days prior to the ordinary meeting at which you would like it to be answered.
+Your question must be received by the Council at least five clear business days prior to a scheduled meeting at which you would like it to be answered.

 Scheduled Council meetings are currently held on the third Tuesday of each month, so this means questions must be received by the Tuesday of the week prior to the meeting.